defisaver/defisaver-v3-contracts/README.md

 `npx hardhat fladepver [contract-name] [gas-in-gwei] [nonce (optional)] --network [hardhat-settings-network-name]` - will flatten to a single file (save it in contracts/flattened), deploy from it and then verify it on etherscan

-`npx hardhat encryptPrivateKey [private-key] [secret-word]` - will encrypt the key with the secretWord.
+`npx hardhat encryptPrivateKey` - will encrypt the key with the secretWord.
 Put the output in .env as ENCRYPTED_KEY.
 Later on during deployment process it will ask you for secret word to decrypt the key for deployment use.